Nef10/dotfiles/README.md

 ## Other

-Additionally, this repository contains some additional documents in the docs folder, like which things not to forget when backup up your Mac.
+Additionally, this repository contains some additional documents in the docs folder, like which things not to forget when backing up your Mac.